August Burns Red

 August Burns Red is an American metalcore band from Lancaster, Pennsylvania, formed in 2003.
 The band's lineup of guitarists John Benjamin "JB" Brubaker and Brent Rambler, drummer Matt Greiner, lead vocalist Jake Luhrs and bassist Dustin Davidson has remained consistent since 2006.
 The band was nominated for a Grammy Award in 2016 for Best Metal Performance for the song "Identity" from its 2015 release Found in Far Away Places, and again in 2018 for "Invisible Enemy" from Phantom Anthem (2017).
-The band has released ten studio albums to date; their latest, Death Below, was released in 2023.

 History

 Formation and Thrill Seeker (2003–2006)

 August Burns Red was founded in March 2003 when all the members were attending high school.
 The original practice sessions of the band began in drummer, Matt Greiner's old egg house and basement on the Greiner family's farmland.
 After playing many local shows within Lancaster, they recorded their first EP, titled Looks Fragile After All with label CI Records in 2004.

-Vocalist Jon Hershey eventually quit the band during the same year, which led to Josh McManness taking on the position as lead singer.
+Vocalist Jon Hershey eventually quit the band during the same year, due being uncomfortable on tour, and wanting to pursue other endeavors.
+This led to Josh McManness taking on the position as lead singer.
 After several months of playing with McManness, August Burns Red signed to Solid State Records in 2005.
 Hershey would later go on to form post-rock band Bells.
 August Burns Red released Thrill Seeker, their first full-length album, on November 8, 2005.